stjoern/stjoernscrapper/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* used by Komercni banka